hiromitz/tinyserver/README.md

 > The simple HTTP server.

-Install this globally and you'll have access to the `grunt` command anywhere on your system.
+Install this globally and you'll have access to the `tinyserver` command anywhere on your system.

 ```shell
 npm install -g tinyserver